digs1998/Music-GUI-Player/README.md

-# Music-GUI
+# Music GUI Player
-Python GUI for playing music from apps like Spotify
+Python GUI for creating a simple version of music apps like Wynk, Spotify

 # Libraries Used